There's a good reason why Puerto Rico's popularity as a destination spikes during the winter.

 Day five: Farewell

 If you decide to spend the second half of your stay in the west, you can look into booking a departing flight from the Rafael Hernández International Airport in Aguadilla.
-Otherwise, if you're heading back to San Juan for your flight home, a stopover for breakfast at El Buen Café, a roadside diner that's an institution in Puerto Rico, or for a more brunch-like meal take a detour to Kaffeina Bistro in Levittown.
+Otherwise, if you're heading back to San Juan for your flight home, a stopover for breakfast at El Buen Café, a roadside diner that's an institution in Puerto Rico, or a more brunch-like meal, take a detour to Kaffeina Bistro in Levittown.